JonMcEntee/hm-fashion-recommendations/README.md

 ## Overview

-This repository contains [a Jupyter Notebook](https://github.com/JonMcEntee/hm-fashion-recommendations/blob/main/H%26M_Fashion_Recommendations.ipynb) for building a product recommendation system using collaborative filtering.
+This repository contains [a Jupyter Notebook](https://github.com/JonMcEntee/hm-fashion-recommendations/blob/main/H%26M_Fashion_Recommendations.ipynb) for building a product recommendation system.
 It was developed as part of the [H\&M Personalized Fashion Recommendations Kaggle competition](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations).

 The notebook presents an approach to predict a customer’s next likely fashion purchases using:

 * **Collaborative filtering** with the Implicit Alternating Least Squares (ALS) algorithm
-* **Sparse matrix representations** of user-item interactions
-* **Temporal filtering** of transactions to prioritize recent activity
+* **Ranking by Gradient Boosted Trees** using the LightGBM Framework

 Key datasets used: